-- 44. Article 63a sets out explicit provisions regarding the minimum requirements for a hybrid instrument to be eligible as original own funds. - 45.
-These requirements and the features introduced to satisfy them should be clearly reflected in the contractual terms of the hybrid instrument.
-As far as they are met by statutory provisions the contractual terms should refer to them. - 46.Any later amendments to the contract should be assessed against the requirements.
-They should, in particular, be examined to see whether they may create an incentive to redeem or may in any other way affect a feature which is relevant for the limit applicable under Article 66 (1a). - 47.
-The scope of application of these guidelines, in particular of the triggers, the solvency ratios or the supervisory assessment is, as appropriate, the solo and the consolidated level.
+- 45.Article 63a sets out explicit provisions regarding the minimum requirements for a hybrid instrument to be eligible as original own funds. - 46.These requirements and the features introduced to meet them should be clearly reflected in the contractual terms of the hybrid instrument.
+As far as they are met by statutory provisions the contractual terms should refer to them. - 47.Any later amendments to the contract should be assessed against these requirements.
+It should, in particular, be examined whether the amendments may create an incentive to redeem or may in any other way affect a feature relevant for the limit applicable according to Article 66 (1a). - 48.
+The scope of application of this consultation paper, in particular of the triggers, the solvency ratios or the supervisory assessment is, as appropriate, the solo and the consolidated level.